OpenEvalProject/evals/manuscripts/elife-31414/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/31414/elife-31414-fig1-v1.jpg)

-**Figure 1.:** Vidal-Gadea et al., 2015 confirms strong orientation with respect to imposed magnetic field.Well-fed N2 worms were placed in the center of a 10 cm diameter plate and allowed to migrate freely for 30 min as an earth-strength magnetic field was imposed across the surface of the plate.
+**Figure 1.:** Well-fed N2 worms were placed in the center of a 10 cm diameter plate and allowed to migrate freely for 30 min as an earth-strength magnetic field was imposed across the surface of the plate.
 Worms were trapped by sodium azide at the perimeter.
 The vector averages for each of the 28 assays (black lines) are plotted as well as the average of these vectors (red line).
 Vector average values are listed on right.
 This analysis found a significantly biased vector average of 94.7° (p<0.0001) that was not statistically different from our previously reported value of 132° based on the analysis of individual worms.

 Landler et al., 2018 also noted that all worms in their magnetic field conditions are set by an experimenter not involved in the analysis.
 This blinding protocol was also the case for our original study, but not explicitly mentioned.
 Anecdotally, we expected British worms to migrate towards magnetic north, just like magnetotactic bacteria, but remained puzzled for months when our results unexpectedly showed them consistently migrating at a 132° angle with respect to magnetic north.
 This illustrates how our expectations did not affect our analysis or results.
 Indeed, we still do not know why worms prefer this particular angle, although we presented a parsimonious explanation that worms may choose a migratory direction based on the inclination of their native field.

-## Magnetotaxis assay
+#### Magnetotaxis assay

 Landler et al. also performed a modified version of our magnetotaxis assay, reporting that worms exhibited no preference for the magnet when compared with a Wilcoxon signed rank test to a control group (although the control group is not described or plotted in their manuscript).
 However, Landler et al. chose to extend their assay time.
 We feel it is unacceptable that they fail to display their control data due to implications described below.